instructor-ai/instructor/docs/help.md

 If you need help getting started with Instructor or with advanced usage, the following sources may be useful.

+## :material-discord: Discord

+The [Discord](https://discord.gg/CV8sPM5k5Y) is a great place to ask questions and get help from the community.

 ## :material-creation: Concepts

 The [concepts](concepts/prompting.md) section explains the core concepts of Instructor and how to prompt with models.